isaaclhk/Projects/Python projects/Covid19 ICU Prediction.md

 ![cm](https://user-images.githubusercontent.com/71438259/215240808-0e0b5a56-3698-46c0-8218-935c11506ea7.png)

+While the metrics appear impressive, these metrics have told us nothing about how the model made its decisions.
+In this project, SHAP will be used to interpret the predictions. <br/>

 **SHAP(SHapley Additive exPlanations)** </br></br>
 [SHAP](https://www.researchgate.net/profile/Scott-Lundberg/publication/317062430_A_Unified_Approach_to_Interpreting_Model_Predictions/links/5a18eb21a6fdcc50ade7ed19/A-Unified-Approach-to-Interpreting-Model-Predictions.pdf) is an algorithm based on game theory that helps us to interpret and explain complex machine learning models.
 Shapley values are calculated by quantifying for each example, the contribution of each feature to the model's prediction. </br></br>
 With SHAP, we are able to create plots that help us to interpret feature importances and understand the outputs of predictive models intuitively.